WHAT IS A.A.?

 HOW TO GET STARTED

-- If you think you may have a problem with alcohol, consider coming to a meeting.
+- If you think you may have a problem with alcohol, consider coming to an AA Meeting.

-- Check the links above for a meeting near you.
+Check this link for a meeting near you.

 - Leave for the meeting a bit early; the meeting rooms are sometimes in a basement, or elsewhere, so you may need a few extra minutes to find your way.